Extracting Metadata from Scanned Municipal Records Using OpenCV

 ) -> Optional[np.ndarray]:

-Normalizes municipal scan luminance and prepares a binary matrix
+"""Normalize scan luminance and return a binary matrix ready for contour extraction."""

 path = Path(image_path)